Keeping Your Baby Warm

 rapidly, nearly 4 times faster than an adult.
 Premature and low-birth-weight babies don't have much body fat.
-Their bodies may be too young to control their own temperature, even in a warm environment.
+Their bodies may not be ready to control their own temperature, even in a warm environment.
 Even full-term and healthy newborns may not be able to keep their body warm if the environment is too cold.

 When your baby gets too cold, he or she uses energy and oxygen to generate warmth.

-skin temperatures drop just 1 degree from the ideal 97.7°F (36.5°C), your baby's oxygen baby's oxygen use can increase by 10 percent.
-By keeping your baby at the perfect temperature, important if your baby is sick or premature.
+skin temperatures drop just 1 degree from the ideal 97.7°F (36.5°C), your baby's oxygen baby's oxygen use can increase by 10%.
+Keeping your baby at a temperature, which is important if your baby is sick or premature.

 Ways to keep babies warm

 Drying and warming your baby right after delivery.
 Wet skin can cause your baby to lose heat quickly by evaporation.
-He or she can quickly lose 2° to 3°F. You can warm and dry your baby right away using warm blankets and skin-to-skin contact.
-You can also use another source of warmth such as a heat lamp
+He or she can quickly lose 2° to 3°F. It is important to warm and dry your baby right away using warm blankets and skin-to-skin contact.
+Another source of warmth such as a heat lamp or over-bed

 Open bed with radiant warmer.
 An open bed with radiant warmer is open to the room air and has a radiant warmer above.